metacpan/metacpan-cpan-extracted/distros/A/App-GHPT/README.md

 Your actual username and token can be found at [https://www.pivotaltracker.com/profile](https://www.pivotaltracker.com/profile).

-You can alternatively provide the token via the `PIVOTALTRACKER_TOKEN` environment variable.
+You can alternatively provide your username via the `PIVOTALTRACKER_USERNAME` environment variable and your token via the `PIVOTALTRACKER_TOKEN` environment variable.

 # CREATING PULL REQUEST QUESTIONS

-A question is a class which consumes the [App::GHPT::WorkSubmitter::Role::Question](https://metacpan.org/pod/App::GHPT::WorkSubmitter::Role::Question) and implements a method named
+A question is a class which consumes the [App::GHPT::WorkSubmitter::Role::Question](https://metacpan.org/pod/App%3A%3AGHPT%3A%3AWorkSubmitter%3A%3ARole%3A%3AQuestion) and implements a method named
 `ask`.
 See that role's documentation for details.

 By default, this tool looks for modules that have a package name beginning with `App::GHPT::WorkSubmitter::Question` to find question classes.
-However, you can configure one or more alternative namespaces by setting the git config key `submit-work.question-namespaces`.
+However, you can configure one or more alternative namespaces by setting the `APP_GHPT_QUESTION_NAMESPACES` environment variable or the `submit-work.question-namespaces` Git config key.
 This should be a space-separated list of namespaces under which questions can live.

 # REQUESTER NAME IN PULL REQUESTS